 Supplemental Tables and Legends S1-S7: p.
 40-47

-DDiscussion
+Discussion

-The presence of the GPI anchor at a GPI-AP per se appears to confer some important behavioral and functional attributes onto the protein moieties to which it is attached (1, 4, 50), such as high lateral mobility of GPI-AP within the plane of the extracellular plasma membrane leaflet, and preferred association and oligomerization within specific cholesterol-harboring membrane microdomains, such as lipid rafts (51-58).
-In adipocytes, which are specifically devoted to glucose and lipid metabolism, plasma membrane lipid rafts of higher and lower cholesterol content can be discriminated from one another (59, 60) with the GPI-AP, Gce1 and CD73, moving from the former to the latter lipid rafts in signal-dependent fasion (61, 62).
+The presence of the GPI anchor at a GPI-AP per se appears to confer some important behavioral and functional attributes onto the protein moieties to which it is attached (1, 4, 53), such as high lateral mobility of GPI-AP within the plane of the extracellular plasma membrane leaflet, and preferred association and oligomerization within specific cholesterol-harboring membrane microdomains, such as lipid rafts (54-61).
+In adipocytes, which are specifically devoted to glucose and lipid metabolism, plasma membrane lipid rafts of higher and lower cholesterol content can be discriminated from one another (62, 63) with the GPI-AP, Gce1 and CD73, moving from the former to the latter lipid rafts in signal-dependent fasion (64, 65).
 Clustering in lipid rafts may be responsible for weaker association of GPI-AP with plasma membranes compared to transmembrane proteins and thereby facilitate release from the cell surface of GPI-AP with the unprocessed GPI anchor remaining attached in complex with lipids (cholesterol, phospholipids) and in positive correlation to the cholesterol content of the lipid rafts.